Skip to content

 NVCR Container

-The recommended Modulus docker image can be pulled from the NVIDIA Container Registry:
+The recommended Modulus docker image can be pulled from the NVIDIA Container Registry (refer to the NGC registry for the latest tag):

 Inside the container, you can clone the Modulus git repositories and get started with the examples.
 The below command shows the instructions to launch the modulus container and run examples from this repo.